Activities for Teaching Syllables and Phonological Awareness

 Feeling stuck teaching syllables and phonological awareness to your preschool and kindergarten students?
 Clapping the syllables in words for our literacy warm-up got a bit boring after a while.
 If I was bored with it, my students must have been too.
 So before I had to face the dreaded eye-rolls, I created some engaging activities that are both fun and effective.

 In this blog post, you’ll discover the six types of syllables, what syllable awareness is and why teaching syllables is so important for phonological awareness.
-I’ve also got 12 practical activities and games you can use in your classroom to tewach this basic phonological awareness skill.
+I’ve also got 12 practical activities and games you can use in your classroom to teach this basic phonological awareness skill.

 An Introduction to Syllables